 |No, Olivia, take me!
-Take me!|
+Take me!
+To Xanadu!|

 |Back cover, soundtrack album|

-|Inside sleeve of soundtrack album|
+|Inside sleeve of "Xanadu" soundtrack album.|

-|Original soundtrack album|
+|Original soundtrack album to "Xanadu."|

-|Gene on the clarinet|
+|Gene on the clarinet to open "Xanadu."|

-|Gene can still dance, and Olivia keeps up nicely|
+|Gene can still dance, and Olivia keeps up nicely in "Xanadu."|

-Another problem with the film was lack of preparation.
+Another problem with "Xanadu" was lack of preparation.
 That is deadly in almost every endeavor, and film-making is no exception.
-They had an idea when filming began, and little more.
+The production team had an idea, a concept, when filming began, and little more.
+During production, "Xanadu" turned from a small-budget disco rollerskate musical into something much more ambitious.
 That is NOT the way to make a film, ever, for any reason.
-They wanted to rush this out, and it shows.
+The studio also wanted to rush this out, and it shows in weak special effects and some editing gone awry (the final version of "Xanadu" is endless).
 When you are writing the script each night before filming, you are taking an awful chance.
 Sometimes, fantastically, it works in "Xanadu," but sometimes it doesn't.

-|Olivia in her Ming-the Merciless outfit|
+|Olivia in her Ming-the Merciless outfit in "Xanadu."|

-|Olivia returning to Gene, still dressed in her WWII uniform|
+|Kira returning to Danny, still dressed in her WWII uniform, in "Xanadu."|

 You have to be in the mood.
 This is upbeat, lighthearted, completely family friendly (yes, unbelievably), and over-the-top in its excesses.
 Are you up for that?
 Then, watch it!